sinai-dev/UniverseLib/README.md

     private static void Update()
     {
-        // Example of using InputManager and toggline our UI active state. if (InputManager.GetKeyDown(KeyCode.F5))
+        // Example of using InputManager and toggling our UI active state. if (InputManager.GetKeyDown(KeyCode.F5))
         {
             UniversalUI.SetUIActive(MyGUID, !MyUI.Enabled);